Sematary: Artistry

 Sematary was inspired by witch house band Salem and rappers Chief Keef, Black Kray, and Yung Lean to start rapping, with Yung Lean motivating him to pursue a career in music after he saw him perform at the Warlord American tour.
-Sematary's music is horrorcore largely influenced by witch house and black metal and also containing elements of cloud rap, trap, and drill music.
+Sematary's music is described as horrorcore with production largely inspired by witch house and samples depressive black metal tracks into the production, which is especially prevalent in the Rainbow Bridge series.
+His music is also heavily influenced from trap, cloud rap, and the Chicago drill sound.
 His vocals are typically layered and distorted with Auto-Tune and his instrumentals are often lo-fi.
 For Stereogum, John Norris called Sematary's vocals "snarling" and "slurry" and described his lyrics as nihilistic.
 Stereogums Tom Breihan described his "sing-chant[ing]" as "baritone evilness" altered by "all kinds of disorienting digital-distortion techniques".
 Paste wrote that his music was "loud" and "abrasive" with "a ton of distortion" and lyrics that "vary from creepy to ridiculous".
 Papers Ivan Guzman called his and Haunted Mound's lyrics "slasher film-esque" and their production style "blaring" and "blown-out".
 His sound was called "distinctly post-internet" and a "[fusion] of psychedelic SoundCloud-era rap à la Bladee and Yung Lean with menacing horrorcore drums and spooky witch house synths" by Eli Enis of Revolver.

 As of 2024, Sematary had recorded a majority of his music in the "Butcher House", an abandoned slaughterhouse built in 1905.
 Günseli Yalcinkaya of Dazed compared his music videos to B horror movies.
 His online aesthetic has been described as deep-fried and defined by its horror influences, including his often holding a chainsaw; he has compared it to that of Chief Keef.
 Sematary helps design Haunted Mound's merchandise—which, as of 2024, make up most of the collective's revenue—and its mascot, a screaming tree named Harold.
 He has stated that his marketing of the group is inspired by that of other underground hip hop groups, such as Sad Boys and Goth Money.
 He has been vocal against the presence of the alt-right in underground hip hop.